-- The project aims to reduce losses and safeguard biodiversity by eradicating the invasive alien plant species A. altissima from the Alta Murgia National Park using innovative techniques with low environmental impact.
+- Reduced losses and safeguard biodiversity by eradicating the invasive alien plant species A. altissima from the Alta Murgia National Park using innovative techniques with low environmental impact;

-- Safeguard and improve the conservation status of the EU’s most important natural habitats and of wild species in the Alta Murgia National Park, threatened by the proliferation of Ailanthus
+- Improved the conservation status of the EU’s most important natural habitats and of wild species in the Alta Murgia National Park, threatened by the proliferation of Ailanthus;

-- Provide an innovative, eco-friendly and sustainable chemical strategy to control A. altissima that can increase efficacy and minimize herbicide use, thus reducing the risks for the environment and human health
+- Provided an innovative, eco-friendly and sustainable chemical strategy to control A. altissima that has increased efficacy and minimized herbicide use, thus reducing the risks for the environment and human health;

-- Sensitize the local population and stakeholders about biodiversity and invasive alien species
+- Sensitized the local population and stakeholders about biodiversity and invasive alien species;

-- Disseminate the project results through a website, seminars and conferences, information brochures, and scientific publications
+- Disseminated the project results through the website, seminars and conferences, information brochures, video and scientific publications.

 Themes: Life + Biodiversity